Icinga/icinga2/doc/4-configuring-icinga-2.md

 Just keep in mind to include the main directories in the [icinga2.conf](4-configuring-icinga-2.md#icinga2-conf) file.

 You are certainly not bound to it.
-Remove it, if you prefer your own way of deploying Icinga 2 configuration.
+Remove it if you prefer your own way of deploying Icinga 2 configuration.

 Further details on configuration best practice and how to build your